 Picking what works for you, these single-leg lunge variations allow you to load the single side to challenge stability in your pistol squat.
 The movements naturally only allow you to go partial range compared to the pistol but learning stability through the restricted range gets you comfortable with being under tension on a single leg.

 Using a lightweight that gives enough forward leverage we can start to practise full-depth pistol squats.
 This is where we need to make sure our knees, ankles and hips have adequate mobility and stability through a full range of motion.
 If your knees seem to be at a weaker point, focus on exercises such as the tib raise, calf raises, reverse step-ups, nordic hamstrings and reverse Nordics to strengthen the muscles around the knee.

 By removing the weight and adding an elevated surface you’re not going to stress your hip flexors as much on the elevated leg.
 This is usually a limiting factor in getting to depth on the pistol squat, particularly for men.
 Get the block or surface high enough that you can allow the outstretched leg to fall below the line of the driving leg.
 Get comfortable being in and squeezing out of the bottom of the movement.

 Step 7: The Full Pistol Squat

-Traditionally the final two stages before the full postil squat is where most people struggle or give up.
+Traditionally the final two stages before the full pistol squat are where most people struggle or give up.
 If you persist with steps 5 and 6 long enough the full pistol will usually come with a relative amount of ease.
-Be sure to maintain tension through the entire movement.
+Be sure to maintain tension throughout the entire movement.

 Watch how to do a pistol squat here.

-Don’t forget to join our community to learn the pistol squat, get daily workouts and much more!
+Don’t forget to check out our programs and training options to learn the pistol squat, get daily workouts and much more!